Understanding “Allistic” and Its Impact on Your Child’s IEP

 What Does Allistic Mean?

 In simple terms, “allistic” refers to anyone who is not autistic.
-It’s a term used to describe people who are neurologically typical or neurotypical—basically, those who do not have autism.
+It’s a term used to describe people who are neurologically typical or neurotypical.
+Basically, those who do not have autism.
 The word “allistic” comes from the Greek word “allos,” which means “other.”
 So, when we say someone is allistic, we’re just saying that they’re not on the autism spectrum.

 Not gonna lie–I hate this part of it.
-“Others” implies to me anyway, that there are two side warring.
+“Others” implies to me anyway, that there are two sides warring.
 It shouldn’t be that way.
 Parents want to help their kids.
 I’d do whatever I could to make my child’s life easier.
 Labelling me as an “other” already makes people defensive, but here we are.
 We still need to learn and navigate this stuff.

 I don’t want to speak for any autistic person besides my child.
 But I can only assume that “others” is the label that many autistics feel has been attached to them for decades.
 That doesn’t mean it’s ok to further alienate those who are trying to be allies.